arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     The size of the canvas element.
     If it's `'auto'`, the canvas element will keep its original size, or it's width and height will be updated as specified.

+    In most cases, it is recommended to specify the size of the element through CSS or the `style` parameter first.

   + #### `core`